MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-macOS.md

 >
 > The `/usr/local/microsoft/powershell/6` folder is replaced by `/usr/local/microsoft/powershell/7`.
 >
-> If you need to run an older version of PowerShell core side-by-side with PowerShell 7.1, then simply install
+> If you need to run an older version of PowerShell core side-by-side with PowerShell 7.1, install
 > the version you want using the [binary archive](#binary-archives) method.

 There are several ways to install PowerShell on macOS.
 Choose one of the following methods: